awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started.md

 ## Creating an IAM policy<a name="getting-started-policy"></a>

 To manage access in AWS, you must create policies and attach them to IAM identities \(users, groups, or roles\) or AWS resources\.
 A policy defines the permissions of the entity it is attached to\.
-For example, a user can only access a media file located in your Amazon S3 bucket if you've attached a policy to that user which grants them access\.
-If you want to further restrict that user, you can instead limit their access to a specific file within an Amazon S3 bucket\.
+For example, a role can only access a media file located in your Amazon S3 bucket if you've attached a policy to that role which grants it access\.
+If you want to further restrict that role, you can instead limit its access to a specific file within an Amazon S3 bucket\.

 To learn more about using AWS policies see:
 + [Policies and permissions in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html)